 2. Run multiple commands

 If you feel the need to run two commands one after the other, you can do so easily.
 Add this to your collection of CMD hacks.
 You just need to put “&&” between each command and save some time.
 For example, here’s how to run ipconfig and paint.

 3. Use Function keys and become a pro user

 One out of the very useful CMD tricks is to use function keys.
 There is a lot these keys can do to improve your CMD experience.

 Using a simple command, you can see all the drivers installed on your computer.
 All you need to do is run the driverquery command, and you’ll be seeing a list of all the drivers along with their name, type, and other information.

-Very often you might have felt the need to save the output of a command?
+Very often, you might have felt the need to save the output of a command?
 Usually, people use copy and paste.
-However, using a simple command, you can send the command’s output to the clipboard.
+However, using a simple command that uses pipe operator, you can send the command’s output to the Windows clipboard.
 Here’s how to send the ipconfig information:

 6. Abort a command